REMUS (vehicle): Operational history

 In 2012, the mine detection-variant of the REMUS 600 was deployed by the US Navy to the 5th Fleet, operating primarily in the Persian Gulf.
 REMUS vehicles in Navy service are generally deployed from 11 m rigid hull inflatable boats, which can carry two vehicles, although they have been deployed from littoral combat ship and from an MH-60S Seahawk helicopter in exercises.
 In 2018, a US Navy REMUS 600 named “Smokey” was captured by Houthi combat divers off the coast of Yemen; the Houthi forces published a video of the captured vehicle.

 The University of Hawaii at Manoa operates a REMUS 100 equipped to measure salinity, temperature, currents, bathymetry and water quality parameters.
 These measurements help support research conducted by the university's nearshore/offshore sensor network and water sampling programs.

 In 2017 a REMUS 6000 operated from the billionaire Paul Allen’s research vessel R/V Petrel helped discover the at 5,500m in the Philippine Sea.
 In 2018 a REMUS 6000 operated from R/V Petrel discovered the wreck of the in the Western Pacific, the USS Lexington was sunk in 1942 during the Battle of the Coral Sea.

 In 2019 researchers at the University of Exeter used a Woods Hole Oceanographic Institution owned REMUS 100 based SharkCam off the coast of Coll and Tiree to study basking sharks.

 On February 20th, 2024 a video surfaced on X showing fighters of the Ansar Allah movement in Yemen with a captured REMUS 600 reportedly belonging to the United States Navy.

+REMUS units was used by the US in the 2026 Strait of Hormuz campaign.
+On September 27th, Iran claimed to have captured a REMUS 600 in the Strait.